-For incoming freshman in the class of 2022, University of Florida SAT scores were, on average, 1360.
+For incoming freshman in the class of 2022, University of Florida SAT scores were, on average, between 1330 and 1460.
 The admissions office hasn’t provided a more detailed breakdown, but we can take a look at last year’s info to get a better sense of these numbers.
-(Notice that these University of Florida SAT scores are from the pre-2016 test.
-Convert your SAT scores here for a better comparison.)

 Those are pretty high scores.
 Another thing to keep in mind with University of Florida SAT scores is that the school does have minimum required scores for admission.
-On the old exam, those used to be:
+The University of Florida SAT score minimums are:

 - Reading: 24